 We’ve said it before: cross-border e-commerce can be tricky.
 There is plenty that you need to do to get your online store ready for a foreign market- no matter how close you think that market is to your domestic one.
 Selling online internationally, however, is far easier than it used to be.
 When you notice you’re starting to sell more and more in a particular country before you start pushing your marketing it’s important to get your website ready for this new location.
 To help you get ready I’ve prepared a list of essentials do’s and don’ts to guide you through this daunting process.

-1. Do Localise your SEO and online advertising
+1. Do Localise your SEO campaigns and online advertising

-Ideally your chosen online platform will allow you to produce localised SEO.
+Ideally your chosen online platform will allow you to produce localised SEO campaigns.
 If this is the case, it’s beneficial to familiarise yourself with the key search terms and keywords popular in your chosen location, regardless of whether it’s your native tongue or not.
 Actually, people in other markets don’t share the same culture as you.
 Naturally, they won’t react the same when hearing or reading a word as you do.
 Thus, you will need to adapt the expressions and requests used on search engines to sell more on these said markets.
 To have an effective SEO campaign, a quick analysis of your competition’s campaigns can be an important thing to do.